Student Forms & Deadlines

 ACADEMIC INTEGRITY ONLINE COURSE

 Part of the privilege of attending Dickinson College includes the responsibility of adhering to our Community Standards, which include principles for academic integrity.
-Students are expected show respect for the ideas of other when using them to create original works by citing them appropriately.
+Students are expected to show respect for the ideas of others when using them to create original works by citing appropriately.
 Plagiarizing the work of others is prohibited and may be harshly penalized.

 To help educate our community about this topic, all first-year students and other students new to Dickinson are required to complete an online tutorial regarding academic integrity and plagiarism.
-Students who do not complete this instruction by the deadline will have a hold placed on their accounts that prevents them from requesting courses during the registration period for spring classes in mid-fall.
+Students who do not complete this instruction by the deadline will have a hold placed on their accounts that prevents them from registering for the next semester’s courses.